Kristina01111000/Drws_site/README.md

 -set activity page to homepage
 - force not logged people to go to current homepage
 - sheck link for scorecard
+- move monthly totals for each element above the others